Looking for stabilizers in NSOP$\_1$: Stabilizer and expansion of the language

 \subsubsection{Germs and the Hrushovski-Weil theorem}

-We recall the definition of the germ of a function and the 'Group Chunk Theorem' which we will apply in $\mathbb{F}^{alg}$.
+We recall the definition of the germ of a function and the `Group Chunk Theorem' which we will apply in $\mathbb{F}^{alg}$.
 A presentation of this result can be found in \cite{bouscaren1989group}.
 We will here refer here to the course of Bays on geometric stability theory \cite{bays2018geometric} which suits us better.
 To keep things simple we state these notion in the context of $\mathbb{F}^{alg} \models ACF$.

 \begin{definition} Let $p_{0}, q_{0} \in S(A)$ be stationary types.
 In our context by stability and elimination of imaginaries this just means types over an algebraically closed subfield of $\mathbb{F}^{alg}$.
-Let $p,q\in S(\mathbb{F}^{alg})$ be their respective global non forking extensions.
+Let $p,q\in S(\mathbb{F}^{alg})$ be their respective global non-forking extensions.